TheStxfan/EPub-Optimizer/README.md

 ### EPub-Optimizer

-Improve your EPub experience with faster page turning on any device, including E-Inks.
+Improve your EPub experience with faster page turning on any device, including E-Ink ones.
 Streamline your EPub files by significantly reducing their size.
 A lighter EPub leads to quicker page turns, making your reading more seamless.

 ### Usage: